lexicHQ/docs/config_vars.md

 A better solution is to use environment variables, and keep the keys out of the code.
 On a traditional host or working locally you can set environment vars in your bashrc file.
 On Recime, you use config vars.

-Use Recime CLI’s  `config:set` to set your config variable for the bot:
+Use Recime CLI’s  `config set` to set your config variable for the bot:

 ```
-bash-3.2$ recime-cli config:set PIPEDRIVE_USERNAME=johnsmith
+bash-3.2$ recime-cli config set PIPEDRIVE_USERNAME=johnsmith

 INFO: Configuration Saved Successfully.